anthonyg-1/PSTcpIp/README.md

 # Attempts to connect to an array of hostnames on TCP port 443 and if the target host is listening obtain the TLS certificate, select the subject and expiration, and output the results as a list.
 $targets = "www.mywebsite1.com", "www.mywebsite2.com", "www.mywebsite3.com", "www.mywebsite4.com"
 $targets | Test-TcpConnection -Port 443 | Where Connected | Get-TlsCertificate | Select Subject, NotAfter | Format-List

+# Gets an SSL certificate from www.mysite.com over port 443 using the aliased version of Get-TlsCertificate
+gtls -h www.mysite.com
 ```

 ### TLS/SSL information retrieval examples